How to Change Airlines While Traveling

 Print a terminal map for your connecting airport and bring it with you.
 You may also be able to find maps for select major airports in the back of your in-flight magazine.

-Get off the plane when it lands at your connecting airport.
+Disembark the plane when it lands at your connecting airport.
 Look around for a television monitor displaying a list of departing flights sorted by destination city.
 Find your flight and note the corresponding gate number (e.g., A21).
-Ask an airline employee for assistance if you do not see a monitor.
-Do not rely on the gate number printed on your ticket, as it may have changed while you were in the air.
+Ask an airline employee or flight attendant for assistance if you do not see a monitor.
+Do not rely on the gate number printed on your boarding pass, as it may have changed while you were in the air.

 Follow signs for your flight's terminal.
+Make sure you have enough time to change terminals if necessary.
 Typically, the gate letter indicates the terminal.
 For example, for Gate A21, follow the signs for Terminal A.

 Find your gate number once you are in the correct terminal.
-Look for a sign at the gate indicating the boarding time, which is usually 30 minutes prior to take-off.
-Walk around the airport, grab a bite to eat or use the restroom if you have time before boarding.
+Look for a sign at the gate indicating the boarding time, which is usually 30 minutes prior to take-off. recheck your departure time and make sure you have plenty of time to walk around the airport, grab a bite to eat or use the restroom if you have time before boarding.
 Do not leave your bags unattended.

 Confirm during the check-in process whether your checked baggage will be checked to your final destination or if you will have to claim it during your connection.
 Most of the time your bags will be checked all the way through, but if you purchased the connecting tickets separately, they will probably not.
 Find out ahead of time if your separate airlines offer an interline baggage agreement, which means they will transport a partner airline's checked bags on their behalf.
 Strongly consider taking your luggage as a carry-on in this situation, as claiming your bags means you will have to exit and re-enter the airport and may cause you to miss your second flight.